RyosukeCla/node-distributed-debounce/README.md

 ## QA

-- Q: Is it works with redis cluster?
+- Q: Does it work with redis cluster?
-- A: Yes, it is.
+- A: Yes.

 ## Algorithm